 The Chinese pharmaceutical company Shanghai Green Valley released Oligomannate to Chinese residents after years of testing.
 Currently, it is still in the phase of needing to successfully complete more clinical trials prior to its availability here.

-This is a big deal!
-In almost 20 years, pharmaceutical companies have started hundreds of clinical trials looking for a compound that could alleviate, or even cure, dementia.
-The only drug to receive FDA approval since 2003 was aducanumab (brand name Aduhelm), in June 2021, and Oligomannate has a chance at being only the second new Alzheimer’s drug since since Namenda in 2003.
+In the past 20 years, pharmaceutical companies have started hundreds of clinical trials looking for a compound that could alleviate and cure dementia.
+The only drug to receive FDA approval since 2003 was Aducanumab (which goes by the brand name Aduhelm), in June 2021.
+Oligomannate has a chance at being only the second new FDA-approved Alzheimer’s drug since Namenda’s approval in 2003.

 Oligomannate is made of extracts from brown algae.
-Put another way, it’s sugar derived from seaweed or kelp.
-(Seaweed looks like a plant, but is actually algae.)
-Shanghai Green Valley says the drug changes bacteria in our intestines in a way that decreases swelling in the brain.
-This makes Oligommanate different from another medication that recently received approval from the Food and Drug Administration—aducanumab (brand name Aduhelm)—which targets the amyloid-beta plaques believed to cause cell death in the brains of people with Alzheimer’s.
-Almost all other dementia drugs being tested in clinical trials, in fact, are designed to target amyloid-beta.
+Put another way, it’s a sugar derived from seaweed or kelp.
+Seaweed looks like a plant but is algae.
+Shanghai Green Valley says the drug changes bacteria in the intestinal tract causing a secondary effect that decreases swelling in the brain.
+This makes Oligommanate different from other medications that recently received approval from the Food and Drug Administration.
+Currently, on the market, there is aducanumab (brand name Aduhelm) which targets the beta-amyloid plaques that research has shown to cause brain cells to die in Alzheimer’s patients.
+Almost all other dementia drugs being tested in clinical trials are designed to target these beta-amyloid protein clumps.